hbeybutyan/articles/model_deployment/model_deployment.md

 Once http server gets the requst and forwards it to our application we:
     1. Generate a uuid for the request and put the request to the queue.
     2. Messege the mules.
-If all the tasks are complete the mules are waiting for aknowledgement that there is a taks to serve.
+If all the tasks are complete the mules are waiting for aknowledgement that there is a task to serve.
     3. Wait for results to apear in the cache
 In their turn, mules:
-    1. Listen for the aknopwledgement messege.
+    1. Listen for the aknowledgement messege.
     2. Once it is received, poll the queue of tasks,
     3. Make prediction and add result to cache with request uuid as key